Jonás Ramalho: Girona

 In 2013, Ramalho was loaned to Girona FC, playing regularly in two Segunda División seasons.
 In May 2015, shortly after suffering a serious knee injury away to Deportivo Alavés, he signed a new contract to keep him at Athletic for the upcoming campaign.

 On 7 June 2016, after suffering relegation with the B side, Ramalho was released by Athletic Bilbao.
 He returned to Girona late in the month, now in a permanent deal.

 Ramalho left the Catalan club after its relegation in 2019, but returned to on 20 August of that year after agreeing to a three-year contract.

 Osasuna

 Ramalho returned to the top division on 1 February 2021, loaned to CA Osasuna until 30 June with a buying option.
 He signed a permanent one-year contract with the club on 5 July.

 Málaga

-On 15 July 2022, Ramalho agreed to a two-year deal with second division side Málaga CF.
+On 15 July 2022, Ramalho agreed to a two-year deal with second division side Málaga CF. In June 2023, having been relegated, he left after activating an exit clause on his contract.

+Later career

+On 19 July 2023, Ramalho joined Saudi First Division League club Ohod Club.
+Two months later, he switched to the Bahraini Premier League with Al-Ahli Club (Manama).